chrisgibson17/django-battlenet-oauth2/README.md

 ```

 * I use http://docs.python-requests.org/ for HTTP requests.
 Install by: pip install requests
-    - I'm using version 2.0.0 but any 2.* should would.
+    - I'm using version 2.0.0 but any 2.* should work.
 (Current is 2.3)

 ## Default Values